Steve Bracks: Third term as Premier

 The election campaign was a relatively low-key affair, with the Government and Bracks largely running on their record, as well as their plans to tackle infrastructure issues in their third term.
 Bracks' image loomed large in Labor's election advertising.
 Liberal attacks concentrated on the slow process of infrastructure development under Bracks (notably on water supply issues relating to the severe drought affecting Victoria in the election leadup), and new Liberal leader Ted Baillieu promised to start construction on a range of new infrastructure initiatives, including a new dam on the Maribyrnong River and a desalination plant.
 Labor's broken election promise on Eastlink was also expected to be a factor in some seats in the eastern suburbs of Melbourne.

 On 25 November 2006, Steve Bracks won his third election, comfortably defeating Baillieu to secure a third term, with a slightly reduced majority in the Lower House.
 This marked only the second time that the Victorian Labor Party had won a third term in office.
-His third term Cabinet was sworn in on 1 December 2006 with Bracks also holding the portfolio of Veterans' Affairs and Multicultural Affairs.
+His third term Cabinet was sworn in on 1 December 2006 with Bracks also holding the portfolio of Minister for Veterans' Affairs and Multicultural Affairs.

 Resignation

 Bracks announced his resignation as Premier on 27 July 2007, saying this was to spend more time with his family.
 He stepped down on 30 July 2007.
 According to the ABC, Bracks had been under political and personal pressure in the weeks before his resignation.
-Alone among State Premiers, he had refused to agree to the Federal Government's $10 billion Murray-Darling Basin water conservation plan, and his son had been involved in an accident involving a charge of drink driving.
+Alone among State Premiers, he had refused to agree to the Federal Government's $10 billion Murray–Darling basin water conservation plan, and his son had been involved in an accident involving a charge of drink driving.
 Bracks told a media conference he could no longer give a 100 per cent commitment to politics:

 Bracks' deputy John Thwaites announced his resignation on the same day.
 News of the resignations caused surprise to the general community as well as to politicians.
 It was revealed that then Federal Labor Leader Kevin Rudd was informed only minutes before the announcement, and tried to talk Bracks out of his decision.
 Bracks' Treasurer John Brumby was elected unopposed by the Victorian Labor Caucus as Premier, while Attorney-General Rob Hulls was elected Deputy Premier.

 One consequence of Bracks leaving politics may have been the introduction of abortion law reform in Victoria.
 It has been suggested that the resignation of Premier Bracks sowed the seeds for abortion law reform by legislation that parliamentarians previously had refused to support, fearing a backlash from anti-abortion groups led by veteran campaigner Margaret Tighe.
 Bracks, as a Catholic of Lebanese descent, almost certainly would not have allowed abortion legislation into the parliament, but his successor John Brumby did not share this view, and the Abortion Law Reform Bill introduced by upper house member Candy Broad was passed by the Parliament in 2008.